-Primaquine plus non-artemisinin-based treatment regimens (Comparison I)
+PQ as part of non-artemisinin-based treatment regimens (Comparison I)

-Eleven trials contributed comparisons to this analysis, of which one trial tested a low dose PQ regimen (Pukrittayakamee 2004).
-One trial (Khoo 1981) did not report results in a usable manner.
+Eleven trials contributed comparisons to this analysis, of which one trial tested both low dose and moderate dose PQ regimens over seven days (Pukrittayakamee 2004) and one trial (two comparisons) tested moderate dose PQ (Kolaczinski 2012) The remainder were high dose.
+One trial (Khoo 1981) did not report results in a usable manner since it did not distinguish between short and long course PQ (for P. vivax) in participants.